-Founded in 1985 by poet John F Deane, since 2006 Dedalus Press has been run by poet / broadcaster Pat Boran, in the role of Editor, and, more recently, by Raffaela Tranchino in the role of Manager.
-Dedalus now publishes approximately 10 new titles per year and is widely recognised as one of the most pro-active of Irish literary publishers, introducing dozens of new poets to the public in that time.
+Founded in 1985 by poet John F Deane, since 2006 Dedalus Press has been run by poet / broadcaster Pat Boran, in the role of Editor/Publisher, and Raffaela Tranchino in the role of Manager.
+Dedalus now publishes between 8 and 10 titles per year and is widely recognised as one of the most pro-active of Irish literary publishers, introducing dozens of new poets in that time.

 In additional to individual collections, recent multi-author publications include The Deep Heart’s Core: Irish Poets Revisit a Touchstone Poem; If Ever You Go: A Map of Dublin in Poetry and Song, the 2014 Dublin: One City, One Book bestselling anthology; the pocket anthology The Bee-Loud Glade, featuring an audio CD of poems set to music by Crazy Dog Audio Theatre; and the major anthology of new Irish writing, Shine On, supporting people affected by mental ill health.